-- 2.1 School day trips are trips that do not exceed one day in duration. - 2.2 The principal is authorized to approve day trips when the following conditions are met: - 2.2.1 Parent or guardian has completed the Parent/Guardian Consent Form. - 2.2.2 Parents have been informed of the event. - 2.2.3 For events or trips outside of the community the teacher has completed the Away From School Activities: School Day Trips Form.
+- 2.1 School day trips are trips that do not exceed one day in duration. - 2.2 The principal is authorized to approve day trips when the following conditions are met: - 2.2.1 Parent or guardian has completed been informed and the Parent/Guardian Consent Form has been completed. - 2.2.2 Parents have been informed of the event. - 2.2.32.2.2 For events or trips outside of the community the teacher has completed the Away From School Activities: School Day Trips Form.

-2.2.4 The excursion does not involve a high risk activity as identified in the Physical Activity Safety Guidelines.
+2.2.42.2.3 The excursion does not involve a high risk activity as identified in the Physical Activity Safety Guidelines.